airalab/robonomics.network/content/posts/beer-bar-decoded2024.md

 <rb-image zoom src="beer-bar-decoded2024/motionplay12.png" alt="motion sensor at the play zone 12th" />

-From the sensors, we can see that almost all the time the bar was open, someone was standing at the counter.
+From the sensors, we can see that almost all the time the bar was opened, someone was standing at the counter.
 Also, almost half the time, someone was playing on the PlayStation.

 ### Door sensors